top of page

 Slug Magazine Article

-One of my favorite Yes songs was brought to life by the talented School of Rock students during a progressive rock show I had the privilege to direct.
-It was truly amazing to witness many of these young musicians pursue remarkable careers in the music industry.
-Guitarist Maddie Rice who pinch hit as the singer of this song went on to perform with Stay Human, the house band for Stephen Colbert, and is now the guitarist for the SNL band.
-Other students have also embarked on impressive musical journeys, achieving great success.
+One of my favorite Yes songs was brought to life by talented School of Rock students during a prog rock show I had the privilege to direct.
+It has been so rewarding to see many of these young musicians pursue remarkable careers of their own in the music industry.
+Guitarist Maddie Rice who pinch hit as the singer for this performance went on to play with Stay Human, the house band for Stephen Colbert, and is now the guitarist for the SNL band.
+Other exceptional students that I worked with have also achieved success in their musical journeys.

-While playing with H Street, Donna met the respected bass player Fabian Martinez and soon joined him and the gifted singer/guitar player James Turner in the successful local dance/hip hop/R&B/funk/party band TwentyFourVII.
-The band has been together for over 20 years and recently rebranded themselves as Interstellar.
-They were in the midst of rehearsing a new show when Covid-19 hit the world, but they are now eagerly looking to resume rehearsals in the near future.
+While playing with H Street, Donna met skilled bass player Fabian Martinez and joined he and the great singer/guitar player James Turner in the local dance/hip hop/R&B/funk/party band TwentyFourVII.
+After being together for over 20 years the band rebranded themselves as Interstellar and in the midst of rehearsing Covid-19 hit the world.
+Donn is hoping they can regroup at some point when it can work for everyone.

 TwentyFourVII.jpg